TimSchmittmann/DL_detection_of_AML_from_BMS/README.md

 ## Setting the best runs

 Next the best mlflow runs need to be selected for each single model and set in the auto-registered configuration for the current ensemble.
-The demo shows the configuration for the APL-healthy classification ensemble and the APL-AML classification ensemble.
+The demo shows the configuration for the AML-healthy classification ensemble.

 ## Pre generating the csv splits